tailwindlabs/tailwindcss/source/docs/controlling-file-size.blade.md

 titleBorder: true
 ---

-Using the default configuration, Tailwind CSS comes in at **27.1kb minified and compressed.**
+Using the default configuration, Tailwind CSS comes in at 27.1kb minified and compressed.

 Here's a few other popular frameworks for comparison:

 - Bootstrap: 20.4kb
 - Bulma: 21.2kb
-- Foundation: 16.7kb
+- Foundation: 14.5kb
-- Tachyons: 13.6kb
+- Tachyons: 10.5kb

 By comparison Tailwind seems really heavy *(over 1.5x larger than Bootstrap!)*, but it turns out that this comparison isn't totally fair.